 So what accessories should you have in your garage or shed?
 We could just as easily ask, how long is a piece of string?
 The answer of course will always depend on the kind of man who owns the garage or shed.
 It also depends on the size of the garage and what the interests of the owner actually are.

 One thing we reckon is pretty certain though is that they will have some tools.
 These will probably have been gathered up over the years and they could be just about anything.

-If the guy is into woodworking, DIY or has a hobby of any kind, then there is no doubt that there will be a lot of tools in there that reflect all of those.
-The question is I think, what type of accessories should a man in the shed have as almost mandatory items?
+If the person is into woodworking, DIY or has a hobby of any kind, then there is no doubt that there will be a lot of tools in there that reflect all of those.
+The question is we think, what type of accessories should a man in the shed have as almost mandatory items?

-Let’s cover off the basics and then we can take it from there.
-The number one thing I think that is not only mandatory but a big necessity is a lock.
-Now let’s face it there are hundreds of these available and I think it just depends on a number of things:
+Let's cover off the basics and then we can take it from there.
+The number one thing we think that is not only mandatory but a big necessity is a lock.
+Now let's face it there are hundreds of these available and we think it just depends on a number of things:

 - How many tools are in there?